 There are a few improvements and modifications I’m considering making to The Sproutie but it is now completely functional, and this is how it looks at this point.
 I must say that I think it’s looking pretty good –

 I was lucky enough to obtain a National “N” Dial in good condition and nice working order – not all of them look or operate this well.
+I bought several from Gary at Play Things Of Past and used the nicest one.
 The tuning knob and reduction drive are an important part of the feel of any receiver, and can do a lot to affect the operating experience so I’ll say a few words on that subject if I may.
 Before, I do, here’s a clip from a page of the 1947 National Radio catalog.
 I get a kick from seeing vintage parts in old catalogs, then seeing the exact same thing, in really nice condition, in front of me.
 It’s a bit like meeting a celebrity for the first time :-)